atvs1478/sq/README.md

 # Squeezelite-esp32
-# What is this
+## What is this
 Squeezelite-esp32 is an audio software suite made to run on espressif's ESP32 wifi (b/g/n) and bluetooth chipset.
 It offers the following capabilities

-- Stream your local music and connect to all major on-line provider (Spotify, Deezer, Tidal, Qobuz) using [Logitech Media Server - a.k.a LMS](https://forums.slimdevices.com/) and enjoy multi-room audio synchronization.
+- Stream your local music and connect to all major on-line music providers (Spotify, Deezer, Tidal, Qobuz) using [Logitech Media Server - a.k.a LMS](https://forums.slimdevices.com/) and enjoy multi-room audio synchronization.
 LMS can be extended by numerous plugins and can be controlled using a Web browser or dedicated applications (iPhone, Android).
 It can also send audio to UPnP, Sonos, ChromeCast and AirPlay speakers/devices.
 - Stream from a Bluetooth device (iPhone, Android)
 - Stream from an AirPlay controller (iPhone, iTunes ...) and enjoy synchronization multiroom as well (although it's AirPlay 1 only)